Serves me right for saying that building your own clubs is easy and

 What is your current club model, size, and shaft flex?

-Anyway, you should get the idea that this article on the design parameters
+Anyway, you should get the idea that this e-book on the

 of golf clubs will suggest how to match the clubs to the golfer.
 Ignore